-A description of each financial aid program available at Fontbonne Unviersity, an explanation of how financial aid is awarded, and additional financial aid information can be found online at https://www.fontbonne.edu/financial-aid/available-aid-2/.
+A description of each financial aid program available at Fontbonne University, an explanation of how financial aid is awarded, and additional financial aid information can be found online at: https://www.fontbonne.edu/admission-aid/scholarships-tuition/scholarships-grants-loans/.

 Contact information for assistance in obtaining institutional or financial aid information